mzuther/StempelWerk/README.md

 "stencils" in StempelWerk) are currently not handled.
 However, in such a case you can simply use StempelWerk without the `--only-modified` argument._

+### Command line argument `--verbose`

+Adding this command line argument will display additional information useful for debugging such as loaded templates and added extensions.

 ## Settings